ericowens811/LabResultPatterns/README.md

 A narrow but complete slice plays an important role in jump-starting an agile team's initial work on a new application.

-Note that the application in this public repo is scrubbed of its secrets such as Db connection strings.
+Note that some sets of values necessary for this application, such as Azure keys and connection strings, need to be kept secret and are not commited to source control.

 ## In the Repo
 - <a href="https://github.com/triatta/cloud/tree/pullback19/Services">Microservices</a>